seonkim1003/MedicationSchedule/README.md

 npm run worker:deploy
 ```

-#### Step 8: Test Locally (Optional)
+#### Step 7: Test Locally (Optional)
-The password is already configured in `worker/.dev.vars` as `SRC_Goat` for local development.

-To start the worker locally:
+To test the worker locally:
 ```bash
 npm run worker:dev
 ```

-This starts the worker on http://localhost:8787.
-Use password `SRC_Goat` when logging in to edit.
+This starts the worker on http://localhost:8787

 ## Usage

-### Viewing (Public Access)
-- Anyone can view the calendar without authentication
-- The calendar shows all medication tracking data in read-only mode
-- A "View Only" indicator appears when not authenticated

-### Editing (Password Required)
-1. **Login**: Click the "🔒 Login to Edit" button in the header and enter the password
-2. **Add Medications**: Once authenticated, click the Settings button (⚙️) to add medications
+1. **Add Medications**: Click the Settings button (⚙️) to add medications
-3. **Track Daily**: Click on any day in the calendar to track medications for that day
+2. **Track Daily**: Click on any day in the calendar to track medications for that day
-4. **Record Status**: Click "Yes" if you took the medication, "No" if you missed it
+3. **Record Status**: Click "Yes" if you took the medication, "No" if you missed it
-5. **Edit Timestamps**: Use the timestamp editor to update when you actually took a medication if you forgot to record it
+4. **Edit Timestamps**: Use the timestamp editor to update when you actually took a medication if you forgot to record it
-6. **View Status**: See green boxes (taken) and red boxes (missed) beneath each day
+5. **View Status**: See green boxes (taken) and red boxes (missed) beneath each day

-**Note**: Authentication expires after 24 hours.
-You'll need to login again to continue editing.

 ## Data Storage